What to Do When Your Water Heater is Rusty on Its Base

 *See your signed Advantage Program Agreement for full details and exclusions. **New monthly rate will apply.

-If you’re reading this, there’s a good chance it’s because you just had a shockingly cold shower or turned on the faucet to find no hot water.
-It’s a frustrating situation, but don’t panic.
-Learning the most common things that leave you with no hot water is the...
+If you’re reading this, there’s a good chance it’s because you just had a breathtakingly cold shower or turned on the faucet to discover that your house doesn’t have hot water.
+It’s an irritating scenario, but don’t stress.
+Learning the most frequent causes of no hot water is the...
 Continue reading

-Heat pump water heaters, also called hybrid water heaters, are an innovative and eco-friendly solution that might be perfect for your household’s hot water needs.
-Explore the inner workings of these unique devices and explore their pros and cons to help you decide if a heat pump water...
+Heat pump water heaters, also called hybrid water heaters, are a creative and eco-friendly solution that might be perfect for your household’s hot water needs.
+Delve into the inner workings of these fascinating systems and explore their pros and cons to help you decide if a heat pump water...
 Continue reading